School of Agricultural Sciences

 Student study the selection and use of electrical equipment as related to efficiency and economy in agricultural production, processing and storage of feeds, forage crops and grain in connection with livestock enterprises.

 AGRI 5337.
-Behavior & Management of Domestic Animals.
+Behavior and Management of Animals.
 3 Hours.

 Prerequisite: Graduate Standing.